-Ever wish you knew exactly what to do with your little one each day?
+Wish you knew exactly what to do with your child each day?

 Get ready for a whole lot of relief.